 “Well, he can’t re-record his songs at least.
 Otis Day & the Knights have refused to do ‘Twistin’ the Night Away.’
 We can use the ASCAP version by Sam Cooke.
 It’ll be cheaper than paying the full band.”

 Jay was following the Hollywood tradition of screwing over the bands.
-After we had reviewed other songs that Jay would research, he told me that Mike Sr. wanted to speak with me.”
+After we review other songs that Jay will research, he tells me that Mike Sr. wants to speak with me.”

-“Hi, Mike,” I piped up as he came on the line.
+“Hi, Mike,” I pipe up as he comes on the line.

 “Tim.
 Are you coming home at Christmas?”

 “I have finals at Harvard next week and a Christmas concert at St Paul’s in Cambridge.
 I have to go to Iowa for Christmas after that.
 Maybe I can make the Gables for New Year’s.”